 Okay, so I had a little fun with some of these, but they are all relevant.
-They come from a place of pain.
-And your stubborn insistence on holding on to it as your life-long truth is breathing life into the pain.
+Whatever your “source” of pain you’ve got to understand that your stubborn insistence on holding on to it as your life-long truth is breathing continuous life into the pain.
 When you persistently “ding-dong” (I got this term from my mother, who has a low tolerance for “broken records”), you become a victim.
 That energy will attract those who see the world as you do, and it will repel anybody who operates at a higher frequency—yes, even your friends and family members.

 Those who won’t help you wallow in the pain will, at first, challenge you in an attempt to help you grow.
-But after a while, they’ll realize that the danger of sticking with you while you wallow is that they could lose their edge, and will instead choose to love you from afar.
+But after a while, they’ll realize that the danger of sticking with you while you wallow is that they could lose their own edge in life, and will instead choose to love you from afar.

-When you find yourself ding donging, you’re in a danger zone; in danger of choosing to be a victim and causing those who are equipped to help you through tough situations to cut you off!
+When you find yourself ding donging, you’re in a danger zone; in danger of choosing to be a victim which will attract those who agree with you while simultaneously causing those who are equipped to help you through tough situations to cut you off!

 So what other options do you have?
 Start with this understanding: You can only hit what you aim at, so if you’re focused on seeming injustices and stuck on remaining the victim you’ve already authored your future.

 Ding-donging on the past will keep you in the past; stuck on a defeated frequency.

 What do you want to happen in your life — to continue in defeat or better?

 For the sake of a better future and sustaining your current relationships, then creating a better future is what you should get focused on, or you’ll learn eventually that people follow your lead and you’ll never get any more than you focus your attention on.